ulikoehler/graph-generators/README.md

-graph-random
+graph-generators
 ============

-A Haskell library for creating random Data.Graph instances using several pop
+A Haskell library for creating regular and random graphs in a graph-library agnostic way.